4myle/reshaper/README.md

 Simple template-based parsing and transforming of value-based text files.
 User interface made with [egui](https://github.com/emilk/egui).

 > **DISCLAIMER**: this application is a hobby project and should be used as such.
 Any other use it at your own risk.
-It is provided as-is and is not likely to be maintained regurlarly.
+It is provided as-is and is not likely to be maintained regularly.

 ![Screenshot of Reshaper](assets/Reshaper-screenshot.png)